Wildcat (Lake Compounce)

 Wildcat is a wooden roller coaster located at Lake Compounce in Bristol, Connecticut.
-It was built in 1927 and is the park's centerpiece.
-It is one of the world's oldest roller coasters still in operation at the same location.
+It was built in 1927 and is the 14th oldest operating roller coaster in the world.
 It greatly resembles the now-defunct Wildcat roller coaster at Elitch Gardens Theme Park in Denver.
 Wildcat has received the American Coaster Enthusiasts (ACE) Coaster Landmark Award for its historical significance.

 History

-The Wildcat is a double out and back wooden coaster designed by Herbert Paul Schmeck and built by the Philadelphia Toboggan Company in 1927.
-Before the Wildcat was built, the Green Dragon Coaster used to stand in its place.
-In 1926, park owners Pierce and Norton contracted with the Philadelphia Toboggan Company for a new ride to replace the park's aging Green Dragon coaster.
-With the help of Herbert P. Schmeck, they created the Wildcat.
-The Wildcat featured a twister style layout including elements such as airtime and tunnels.
-The Wildcat's original trains were built by the Philadelphia Toboggan Company.
+Wildcat is a double out-and-back wooden coaster designed by Herbert Paul Schmeck and built by the Philadelphia Toboggan Company (PTC) in 1927.
+Before Wildcat was built, the Green Dragon coaster stood on the same land.
+In 1926, park owners Pierce and Norton contracted PTC for a new ride to replace the park's aging Green Dragon coaster.
+With the help of Schmeck, they created Wildcat.
+Wildcat features a twister-style layout including elements such as airtime and tunnels.
+Wildcat's original trains were built by PTC.
 The entire structure was rebuilt with new wood in 1985, and the last bunny hills were retracked in 2004.
-The Wildcat went down for refurbishment on September 17, 2006 and reopened for the 2007 operating season.
+Wildcat underwent refurbishment beginning on September 17, 2006, and reopened for the 2007 operating season.
 During its refurbishment, the brake runs were completely removed and rebuilt with new magnetic brakes.
 The station also received air gates in the queue line and individual seat belts were added to each seat.
-In 2017, the ride got a full retracking by Martin & Vleminckx.
-The ride also got two new Millennium Flyer Trains made by Great Coasters International.
+In 2017, the ride received a full retracking by Martin & Vleminckx.
+The ride also received two new Millennium Flyer Trains made by Great Coasters International.
+Wildcat did not operate for the 2023 season, and reopened in 2024 after undergoing a full retracking from The Gravity Group.